lovasoa/dezoomify-rs/README.md

 ### Zoomify

 You have to give dezoomify-rs an url to the `ImageProperties.xml` file.
+You can use [dezoomify-extension](https://lovasoa.github.io/dezoomify-extension/) to find the URL of this file.

+Alternatively, you can find it out manually by opening your network inspector.
 If the image tile URLs have the form `http://example.com/path/to/TileGroup1/1-2-3.jpg`, then the URL to enter is